 On the other hand, the changing geopolitical situation and the development of new types of weapons, in particular, intercontinental ballistic missiles, could make the concept of a supersonic strategic bomber less relevant.

-The aircraft, despite its impressive appearance and advanced engineering solutions for its time, remained in history as one of the most ambitious, but never fully implemented projects of the Soviet aviation industry, a symbol of striving for the unattainable horizon of speed and power.
+The aircraft, despite its impressive appearance and advanced engineering solutions for its time, remained in history as one of the most ambitious, but not fully implemented projects of the Soviet aviation industry, a symbol of striving for the unattainable horizon of speed and power.

 M-50 (NATO codification: Bounder) is a project of a Soviet supersonic strategic bomber developed by the Myasishchev Design Bureau.
 One prototype was built - M-50A.